agnesbrnb/prolipipe/README.md

 To begin, you can download genomes using [ncbi genome download](https://github.com/kblin/ncbi-genome-download) or use your own ones.
 The genomes must be ordonned like the genome folder in toy_example.
+Then please rename your genomes with the rename.py script and complete the all_taxons.tsv file with the informations of the renamed genomes.

+#### rename.py

+`rename.py -d [path to the directory of the folders to be renamed]`

 #### complete_pipeline.py